 - Developing a ten-session, videotape instructional course, Diving Into History: An Introduction to Underwater Archeology, for use by others interested in the field.

 MAHS' membership includes both divers and non-divers, united in the goal of preserving our maritime heritage.
 Members come from all walks of life and include engineers, historians, educators, medical and diving professionals, archeologists, conservationists, cartographers, photographers, authors, and skilled tradespeople.
-While most members are graduates of MAHS' Basic Underwater Archeology Course, completion of that course or the related field school is not a membership requirement.
+While most members are graduates of MAHS' Introductory Course in Underwater Archaeology, completion of that course or the related field school is not a membership requirement.